 If you place five £10 bets, you’ll receive a £20 free bet.
-If you repeat that five times, you’ll get £100 in free bets.
+If you repeat that five times, you’ll receive £100 in free bets.

-The minimum deposit is £10, and the minimum bet you can place can be as low as £0.01, although we suggest you to bet at least £10 to get the welcome bonus.
+The minimum deposit is £10, and the minimum bet that you can place can be as low as £0.01, although we suggest that you bet at least £10 to receive the welcome bonus.

 - The most popular betting exchange in the world;